 Second, family resources ensure the promotion of emotional, cognitive, and social development of the children, and are categorized as financial resources, human resources, and social resources.
 The most common indicator of family resources is the socioeconomic status -SES- which is an index constructed by several financial and social measurements, such as parents´ years of education, family income, and occupational status.
 At the high school level, (Rumberger, R. and Ah Lim, S., 2008) identified 27 studies that concluded that students from higher SES families are less likely to drop out than students from low SES families.
 Furthermore, 67 studies found that higher levels of parental education are associated with lower dropout rates, hence, higher graduation rates.

 Regarding the SES indicator, Frank (1990) argued that separating the effect of income and parent education on dropout, using a direct measure of each variable, can provide a more accurate assessment of the relationship between these variables and dropout, than the measures the SES indicator gives.
-Accordingly, in his paper “High school dropout: A new look at family variables” Frank investigates the independent relationships between family income and dropout, parent education and dropout, and family stressors and dropout.
-He concluded that “the frequently found correlation between socioeconomic status and dropout may be primarily due to parent education, not to family income”, hence, income is a predictor of dropout due to its correlations with parent education and household stressors.
+Accordingly, Frank (1990) investigates the independent relationships between family income and dropout, parent education and dropout, and family stressors and dropout.
+He concluded that “the frequently found correlation between socioeconomic status and dropout may be primarily due to parent education, not to family income” (ibid: PAGE NUMBERS), hence, income is a predictor of dropout due to its correlations with parent education and household stressors.

 Third, family practices account for parental expectations, within-home practices, and home school practices.
 Here the amount of schooling the parents expect of their children is evaluated, as well as the supervision and help with homework and the communication of the parents with the school.
 According to 35 studies, positive parenting decreases the risk of dropouts (Rumberger, R. and Ah Lim, S., 2008).